rrada/vimino/README.md

 is a Vim plugin for Ino command-line toolkit.
 That allows you to build/clean a Ino project and upload firmware to your Arduino directly from Vim.

+> Current version is for Mac OS X only

 ## Installation

 Prerequisity (not necessary if you want to configure everything by hand) is a